Dark Mode Light Mode

 Visiting Iraqi Kurdistan in April

-April is a beautiful month to explore Kurdistan, as landscapes are genuinely lush and green!
-It surprised me how fast the landscape changed from dry and dull to almost Switserland-like green fields.
+April is a beautiful month to explore Kurdistan, as the landscapes are genuinely lush and green!
+It surprised me how fast the landscape changed from dry and dull to almost Switzerland-like green fields.

-This is the perfect time for hiking, especially in spots like Rawanduz or Zagros Mountain.
+This is the perfect time for hiking, especially in spots like Rawanduz or the Zagros Mountains.
 The days are warm but not too hot, making it easy to enjoy outdoor activities.
 Flowers aren’t truly blooming yet; there are primarily green leaves.
 You’ll see some newborn lambs outside; so cute!

 This is also the month when festivals take place at Lalish, which you can visit with a tour guide.